* Powell: several years of strong jobs, low inflation ahead

 By Amy Caren Daniel

-July 17 (Reuters) - Wall Street rose on Tuesday as Federal Reserve Chairman Jerome Powell's optimistic view on the U.S. economy and solid earnings from Dow component Johnson & Johnson lifted expectations of a robust second-quarter earnings season.
+July 17 (Reuters) - U.S. stock indexes rose on Tuesday after Federal Reserve Chairman Jerome Powell gave a robust view of the U.S. economy and strong earnings from healthcare gaint Johnson & Johnson reinforced expectations of a solid earnings season.

-Powell, discounting the risk that a trade war may throw a global recovery off track, said there were still "several years" of strong jobs and low inflation ahead for the United States, and that an era of stable growth may continue provided the Fed gets its policy decisions right.
+Powell, discounting the risk that a trade war may derail a global recovery, said the U.S. economy had "several years" of strong jobs and low inflation ahead, and that stable growth may continue if the Fed makes correct policy decisions.

-Powell's comments come as investors focus more on company forecasts to assess the sustainability of earnings growth in the wake of escalating U.S.-China trade dispute.
+Powell's comments come as investors look for sustainability of earnings growth in quarterly reports of companies in the face of escalating U.S.-China trade dispute.

-Goldman Sachs slipped 1.3 percent after reporting trading results that were weaker than some rivals, with analysts pointing out that its better-than-expected profit was due to low-profile businesses such as investing and lending.
+Goldman Sachs fell 1.2 percent as its trading results were weaker than some rivals and analysts said the better-than-expected profit was due to low-profile businesses.

-Advancing issues outnumbered decliners by a 1.49-to-1 ratio on the NYSE and by a 1.69-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 1.52-to-1 ratio on the NYSE and by a 1.65-to-1 ratio on the Nasdaq.

-The S&P index recorded six new 52-week highs and one new low, while the Nasdaq recorded 46 new highs and 32 new lows.
+The S&P index recorded 18 new 52-week highs and one new low, while the Nasdaq recorded 64 new highs and 40 new lows.
 (Reporting by Amy Caren Daniel, Savio D'Souza and Sruthi Shankar in Bengaluru; Editing by Arun Koyyur)